labd/graphql-codegen-plugin-amplience/packages/plugin-terraform/README.md

 # amplience-graphql-codegen-terraform

-Plugin for GraphQL Codegen that outputs your schema to Amplience resources in Terraform.
+This is a plugin for GraphQL Codegen that outputs your schema to Amplience resources in Terraform.

-It will look for types with an `@amplience` directive and generates Terraform resources that create Amplience Content Types.
+It will look for types with an `@amplience` directive and generate Terraform resources that create Amplience Content Types.
+This terraform code is dependent on the [Amplience Terraform provider](https://registry.terraform.io/providers/labd/amplience/latest).

-This plugin requires `amplience-graphql-codegen-json` to generate the necessary JSON files the terraform code refers to.
+Furthermore, this plugin requires `amplience-graphql-codegen-json` to generate the necessary JSON files the terraform code refers to.

-For an example output see [the example output terraform file](/packages/terraform/examples/output/example.tf).
+For an example output see [the example output terraform file](examples/output/example.tf).

 For more information on the Amplience Terraform provider, see the documentation on the [terraform registry](https://registry.terraform.io/providers/labd/amplience/latest/docs).